Hear, Hear PEI

 Before applying for assistance from the Hear, Hear PEI program, applicants must meet income eligibility requirements.
 The Hear, Hear PEI program uses Low Income Cut-Off (LICO) to determine income eligibility.
 Applicants must be at or below LICO income levels to qualify for the Hear, Hear PEI program.
 Income levels are based on the number of persons in a household.

-Applicants must verify their income eligibility by attaching the following two documents to the Hear, Hear PEI application: Canada Revenue Agency (CRA) Notice of Assessment for 2019 AND 2019 T1 (General Income Tax Return).
+Applicants must verify their income eligibility by attaching the following two documents for each member of their household to the Hear, Hear PEI application: Canada Revenue Agency (CRA) Notice of Assessment for 2020 AND 2020 T1 (General Income Tax Return).
 If you need assistance with this, contact Canada Revenue at 1-800-959-8281.